chhuang-one/sqxclib/doc/SqQuery.md

 	sq_query_where_not_raw(), sq_query_or_where_not_raw(),
 	sq_query_having_raw(),    sq_query_or_having_raw(),
 	---
-	These C function use macro to count number of arguments.
+	These C functions use macro to count number of arguments.
-	If the 3rd argument is NOT exist, the 2st argument is handled as raw string.
+	If the 3rd argument is NOT exist, the 2nd argument is handled as raw string.

 below C functions support printf format string in 4th argument: